 5. Maintenance and Optimization:

-These five stages serve as a roadmap for successful EDI integration.
-By diligently following these steps and adapting them to your specific project requirements, you can minimize risks, maximize efficiency, and reap the full benefits of EDI integration for your business.
+These five phases are a guide to successful EDI integration.
+By following these steps carefully and modifying them to suit your individual project needs, you can reduce risks, optimize efficiency, and enjoy the full rewards of EDI integration for your company.

 What are the Benefits of EDI Integration?